dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/passing-data-between-assets.md

 To follow the steps in this guide, you'll need:

 - A basic understanding of Dagster concepts such as assets and resources
-- Dagster installed, as well as the `dagster-duckdb-pandas` package
+- Dagster and the `dagster-duckdb-pandas` package installed
 </details>

 ---

-## Overview

-In Dagster, assets are the building blocks of your data pipeline and it's common to want to pass data between them.
-This guide will help you understand how to pass data between assets.

-There are three ways of passing data between assets:

-- Explicitly managing data, by using external storage
+## Move data assets explicitly using external storage
-- Implicitly managing data, using IO Managers
-- Avoiding passing data between assets altogether by combining several tasks into a single asset

-This guide walks through all three methods.

----

-## Move Data Between Assets Explicitly Using External Storage

 A common and recommended approach to passing data between assets is explicitly managing data using external storage.
 This example pipeline uses a SQLite database as external storage: